xuf-95/logseq-notes-repo/pages/L1%3A A private conversation.md

 - Last week, i went go to threat.
-I had a very good site, the play was very interesting, but i am not enjoy it.
+I had a very good site, the play was very interesting,  i didn't enjoy it.
+A young